 For a complete list of Behavioral Tech policies and limits of liability, see policies.

-Seat Availability for Onsite Events
+Seat Availability for Live-remote Events

 If you require special accommodations due to a disability, please contact Behavioral Tech at 206.675.8588 four weeks prior to the training so that we may provide you with appropriate service.